hammerheim-game/hammerheim-rules/4-magic.md

 Priests of Morr use Funerary rites to insure that the dead remain dead, that their body is sanctified and sealed and their soul departed to pass on to Morr.
 They are prayers, not spells, and thus any special protection against spells does not affect them.
-Funerary rites work like the Prayers of Sigmar although the Priest of Morr never wears armour.
+Funerary rites work like the Prayers of Sigmar although the Priest of Morr never wears armor.
 D6 Result
 1 Morr's Protection Difficulty 6
 The priest of Morr calls out to his god when confronted by an abomination - and asks that he be shielded from the